FAQ

 If you do not have personal experience of riding larger motorcycles it is unlikely you will be able to be a rider with us

-Do volunteers have to pay a supporter fee?
+Do volunteers have to pay a membership fee?

-We charge an annual £12 supporter fee which covers things like group polo shirt and ‘high viz’ jacket when needed and helping pay for our web pages.
+We charge an annual £20 membership fee which includes a group polo shirt and ‘high viz’ jacket on completion of your training.

 Our teams will have internal training to suit the role they take in the group.
-Training is completed in an informal environment in the group and helps our members undertake riding, controlling or fundraising in line with the expection of the group and our stakeholders at the hosptials or elsewhere.
+Training is completed in an informal environment and helps our members undertake riding, driving, controlling or fundraising in line with the expectations of the group and our stakeholders at the hospitals or air ambulance.

-Training covers aspects of the paperwork we need to complete, where to go if riding, what to do in the event of a problem and the like.
+Training covers aspects of the paperwork we need to complete, where to go when on shift, what to do in the event of a problem and the like.

-Our aim is to try and have a group culture that no question is even considered a “silly” question and that our teams feel free to always ask if in doubt about anything
+Our aim is to have a group culture where no question is even considered a “silly” question and that our teams feel free to always ask if in doubt about part of their role, as a volunteer.

 Is there a uniform?

 Riders are required to follow the ATGATT principle while riding for LRBB.
 Ideally clothing should be black along with a light coloured helmet.
-All clothing/helmets must be of professional apperance,
+All clothing and safety equipment must be of professional appearance and comply with the relevant safety standards (helmets, motorbike clothing).

 When on group activities we expect our team to present a smart and suitably “professional” image for the event they are attending.
 Group polo shirts should always be worn along with suitable clothing for the event itself.